Ashu1310/hello-world/README.md

 # hello-world
-this is my forst repository
+this is my first repository
+i am excited to work on git hub